 However, the sudden spike in demand left the distributors shorthanded for a while in the beginning.
 Coupled with the restrictions in movement, the surge affected the market players for a few weeks, according to an industry stakeholder.
 But, the industry quickly got up on its feet.
 Although the first half of 2020 came with significant challenges including supply chain disruptions, the industry has been resilient and is set to export products worth $31 million in the second half of 2021.

-Without the pandemic in the picture, the industry faced challenges like demand swings and fluctuations, issues with backward linkage and packaging.
+Without the pandemic in the picture, the industry faced challenges like demand swings and fluctuations and issues with backward linkage and packaging.
 According to industry stakeholders, the demand for biscuits is highly sensitive to events like elections and labor downturns, which makes it difficult for manufacturers to forecast with accuracy.
 The wide margin of error in the forecast often disrupts the supply chain.
 The companies also struggle to ensure the quality of packaging through procuring high-quality raw materials and maintaining machine quality.
 But since then, Covid-19 has introduced a slew of new challenges.

 Moving forward, the rising prices of the key commodities required to manufacture biscuits and confectioneries is a major challenge for the industry.
 The industry comes with the promise of affordably providing high-quality goods.
 However, the increasing cost is gradually squeezing the profit margin for the manufacturers.
 High dependence on imports for ingredients like wheat is a barrier for the industry.
 A 116% increase has been registered in wheat imports in the last six years.
 The wholesale price of wheat has increased by 0.41% in the last year.
 Following the rise in demand and prices, the government has removed the advance income tax (AIT) on wheat imports.
 Apart from wheat, prices of other key ingredients like sugar and oil have also increased over the years.